By: Peter Stephens | Updated: 8th March, 2019.

 I have been writing for The Motley Fool since 2013, and have experienced the booms and busts of the UK economy for a number of decades both as an investor and a consumer.
 I have held various senior management positions during my career, while also setting up my own manufacturing company in 1996.
 It was subsequently sold in 2007.
 I have a keen interest in consumer finance, as well as in the stock market.

 While the Post Office Balance Transfer Card offers a range of benefits to its customers, no card is perfect.
-Here are some of the drawbacks to using the card.
+Here are some of the drawbacks of using the card.

 While a transfer fee, limited period to transfer existing debts and a fee for using the card abroad are negatives, ultimately the card is effective at providing a reduction in interest costs over an extended time period for consumers who have existing credit card balances elsewhere.

-A 32-month 0% interest period is among the longest currently on offer across the industry.
+A 25-month 0% interest period is on the long end of what’s currently on offer across the industry.
 Although there is a transfer fee, this is relatively common among cards which offer the longest balance transfer periods.
-Its APR after the 32-month balance transfer period is pretty standard for a credit card without an annual fee.
+Its APR after the 25-month balance transfer period is pretty standard for a credit card without an annual fee.

 It is possible to obtain 0% balance transfer cards which have no transfer fee.
 However, their balance transfer periods are usually shorter.
 Other cards may also offer lower transfer charges, or even cashback.
 Therefore, savvy consumers may be able to find a better deal depending on their own circumstances and requirements.